 The core idea behind this article is to showcase how these algorithms are implemented.
 I will briefly describe the technique and provide relevant links to brush up on the concepts as and when necessary.
 In case you’re a newcomer to the world of time series, I suggest going through the following articles first:

-Time Series forecasting & modeling plays an important role in data analysis.
+Project to Practice Time Series ForecastingProblem StatementTime Series forecasting & modeling plays an important role in data analysis.
 Time series analysis is a specialized branch of statistics used extensively in fields such as Econometrics & Operation Research.
+Time Series is being widely used in analytics & data science.
+This is specifically designed time series problem for you and the challenge is to forecast traffic. |

 We’ll dive into the implementation part of this article soon, but first it’s important to establish what we’re aiming to solve.
 Broadly, stock market analysis is divided into two parts – Fundamental Analysis and Technical Analysis.